Compass Group invests in delivered office food solution

 Healthy Global Gourmet Meals

-Vegetarian, vegan, nut-free, dairy-free and gluten-free meal options are all provided via the Feedr app, individually packaged and named.
+Vegetarian, vegan, nut-free, dairy-free, and gluten-free meal options are all provided via the Feedr app, individually packaged, and named.
 Users are also able to choose their lunch based on life goals, such as opting for low carb or gut health optimising food.

-A diverse menu offers flavours from around the globe including Asian, French and Italian favourites, burritos, steak pie or salads, soup and sandwiches, as well as chocolate desserts and treats like muffins and pastries.
+A diverse menu offers flavours from around the globe including Asian, French, and Italian favourites, burritos, steak pie or salads, soup, and sandwiches, as well as chocolate desserts and treats like muffins and pastries.

-The new Copper Pan Kitchen offering also champions Ireland’s agricultural base.
+The new Copper Pan Kitchen also offering champions Ireland’s agricultural base.
 90% of produce is sourced locally, including grass-fed Bord Bia-approved beef and lamb, milk, eggs and seasonal fruit and vegetables.
 All packaging is 100% recyclable or compostable.